grumpyjames/birding-almanac/sites/Barnes_WWT.md

 Headley should be a relatively quick stop, unless it's a freezing cold day, in which case you may find it's warmth rather trickier to leave.
-Scan the reedbed in front carefully; it could have Bittern or Water Rail hiding within it.
+Scan the reedbed in front carefully; it could have Bittern or Water Rail hiding within it, or a Cetti's Warbler if Spring has sprung.
 I've seen Stock Dove and Green Woodpecker meandering around on the grassy bit that protrudes from the right side of the hide, so give that a strong examination as well.
 Once you get bored enough to start looking at gulls, it's probably time to move on.

 Take whatever route you like to the wild side hide.
 In spring/summer you should have a pleasant accompaniment of warbler background; in